vinaysingh8866/cheqd_verifiable_ai/README.md

 1. Clone the repository
 2. Set up environment variables:
-   - Copy `backend/.env.example` to `backend/.env` and adjust as needed
+   - Copy `.env.example` to `.env` and adjust as needed
-   - Copy `credo-next-app/.env.example` to `credo-next-app/.env` and adjust as needed
+   - Ensure database connection settings are correct
 3. Start the containers:
    ```
    docker-compose up -d